 The most user-friendly devices turned out to be the units which provided basic features.
-The Swami 4000+ comes in first place because as many users have said of the device, it was able to provide all the essential information a golfer needs in a convenient manner.
+The Swami 5000+ comes in the first place because as many users have said of the device, it was able to provide all the essential information a golfer needs in a convenient manner.
 It has only one button for the front/center/back distances and a single button for distance to a hazard.

 The Approach G10 makes everything easy for golfers since it comes in a clip-on design and provides precise distance readings and course data anywhere you clip it.
 If you do not like wearing something on your wrist, then this device will be a sure shot.